leomotors/salim-bot/README.md

 # Salim Discord Bot V3

-*Note: Salim Bot V3 is currently under progress, some features in V1 or V2 may be dropped*

 **Fun Fact**: This is my *most active* project on GitHub

 V1 and V2 didn't gone because it's riskyness.
 Just that I rewritten it to improve overall maintainability.